PortneufCoder/Pollz4Teamz/README.md

 Key features:

 *User connects and name is registered.
-⋅⋅*Status of connection is sent from the server and actively displayed on page ⋅⋅*Amount of connected members are logged to page, so a potential manager would know how many employees have ⋅⋅*accessed the survey
+*Status of connection is sent from the server and actively displayed on page *Amount of connected members are logged to page, so a potential manager would know how many employees have ⋅accessed the survey
-⋅⋅*Once completed, the results of the poll are graphed onto a chart.
+*Once completed, the results of the poll are graphed onto a chart.
-⋅⋅*There is an error-handling route in case a user navigates to the wrong page.
+*There is an error-handling route in case a user navigates to the wrong page.